KenACollins/pugs-caretaker-game/README.md

 ### Materialize + Coolors

-I am an engineer (electrical engineer at heart), not a UX/UI designer, so when I need to whip up a proof of concept with a really nice front-end interface, I rely on material designs from Materialize, https://materializecss.com/, and complementary color palettes of Coolors, https://coolors.co/.
+I am an engineer (electrical engineer at heart), not a UX/UI designer, so when I need to whip up a proof of concept with a really nice front-end interface, I rely on material designs from Materialize, https://materializecss.com/, and complementary color palettes from Coolors, https://coolors.co/.

 ## Features
 Here is a recap of the unique features I implemented: